nachtfunke/helloyes/src/content/posts/12/craft-vs-industry.md

 ## Post Credits

-Thank you to [Hidde de Vries](https://hidde.blog/), who in a conversation we've had, helped me to see the potential value, that a post about this topic could potentially have.
+Thank you to [Hidde de Vries](https://hidde.blog/), who in a conversation we've had, helped me to see the potential value, that a post about this topic could have.

 ### Proof Readers & Feeback-Givers